AnalogFeelings/Bluechirp/README.md

 # :balance_scale: License
 This project is licensed under the **GNU General Public License version 3.0** which you can read [here](LICENSE).
-The [Bluechirp logo](Branding/bluechirp.png) is also licensed under said license.
+The [Bluechirp logo](Branding/bluechirp.png) is not licensed under said license.